tsnellgrove/dark_castle/castle_to_do.md

 		document the terms of art (e.g. items vs. features vs. view_only) "close" verb
+		5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion potion shrinks for set turn count (can only drink twice); toes tingle just before you expand enter mouse hole
+			maybe fight mouse?
+			silver key in mouse trap; need to swap with copper key find a use for close command?
+			would be fun to use every verb ;-D
-		5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) More testing - Offer the boys $0.50 to finish the game and $0.35 bug bounty docstrings for all functions [?]
+	More testing - Offer the boys $0.50 to finish the game and $0.35 bug bounty docstrings for all functions [?]